aerophile/CommitReveal/projects/Commit Reveal/0.1/Time to Rock (Paper, Scissors)/task.md

-## Solidity Task

-Outline the things that need to be done in order to write a smart contract that passes all of the test cases.

-You can write a list of actions like this:
+## Getting Set up

+Hey, Welcome !
+Let's get started.
+In the first stage of this tutorial, you shall be familiarising yoursef and completing the Rock Paper Scissiors smart contract that's been provided here.

+You're expected to be able to read and understand solidity for this tutorial.

+Your objectives in this stage are:

-- Add a constructor
+- Add a structre called `Game` in the Contract `RockPaperScissors`
+- make two variables called  `player1` and  `player2` of type **address**
-- Add a `public` `address` member variable named `recipient`
+- make a variable called 'game_pot' of type **uint256**
-- Store the senders address as the initial recipient.